DhruvAthaide/Facebook-Messaging-Automation/README.md

 Then, you can simply run the python file and not touch anything and it will execute the message sending to the facebook profile's provided in the CSV File.

+Keep in mind, the scipt will randomly select any message from the 'messages' array to send to each user profile.

 ## Authors